dream-frame/powercord/README.md

 sudo sh install-powercord.sh
 ```
 The script will install Git, Node 12, NPM, Curl, and then inject Powercord for you.
 Once done, it will kill Discord then you'll have to re-open it and find that Powercord injected.

+### What's broken in this fork
+ - Development branch